hekailiang/squirrel/README.md

     on[eventName]
     ```
 * **Declarative Annotation**
-Use conventional way to define action method call is convenient, but  sometimes user want give method a more meaningful name and also the java compiler cannot help user to find the error when user misspelling the method name.
+Use conventional way to define action method call is convenient, but sometimes user may want to give method a more meaningful name, and moreover the java compiler cannot help user to detect the error when misspelling the method name.
 For this case, the state machine can also be defined and extended in a declarative manner.
 	```java
 	@States({
         @State(name="A", entryCallMethod="entryStateA", exitCallMethod="exitStateA"),